vtex-apps/io-documentation/docs/en/Introduction/frequently-asked-questions.md

 - **Custom Storefront App** - *Build sophisticated, tailor-made React storefront components for your store.*
 - **Custom Admin Apps** - *Unlock and extend VTEX data by creating apps for your store's admin interface*.
 - **Custom back-end Apps** - *Speed up connections with Storefront apps or Admin apps by building back-end services that are developed using Node or .NET Core.*
-- **Custom Pixel apps** -  *Collect user data for a third-party app of your choosing by creating a pixel app.*
+- **Custom Pixel apps** -  *Collect user data for a third-party service of your choosing by creating a pixel app.*
-- **Custom mobile Apps** - *Your store website your customers' mobile device.*
+- **Custom mobile Apps** - *Your store website in your customers' mobile device.*

 ### Who can use the solution?

 VTEX IO is now working as a closed beta, meaning that it's only open to a small group of developers.

-At present, the requisite to enter this closed beta group is to have an *Enterprise* VTEX plan if you are a VTEX account (you can verify plan account you have in your VTEX contract).
+At present, the requisite to enter this closed beta group is to have an *Enterprise* VTEX plan if you are a VTEX account (you can verify the plan account you have in your VTEX contract).

 If you are a partner, you must be a VTEX IO developer certified partner.